 Upcoming, Hardwick can be seen in the Netflix original film, “Army of the Dead,” written and directed by Zach Snyder.
 The film takes place following a zombie outbreak in Las Vegas, a group of mercenaries take the ultimate gamble, venturing into the quarantine zone to pull off the greatest heist ever attempted.

-Hardwick recently wrapped production for the upcoming horror-thriller film “Spell,” that follows a man (Hardwick) who crashes his plane while en route to rural Appalachia with his family for a funeral and awakens to find himself totally alone and without his bearings.
-The film will be released in early 2021.
+Hardwick starred in the horror-thriller film “Spell,” that follows a man (Hardwick) who crashes his plane while en route to rural Appalachia with his family for a funeral and awakens to find himself totally alone and without his bearings.
+The film was released October 2020

 Additionally, in 2019 he completed “American Skin,” which had its world premiere at the Venice Film Festival.
 In 2018, Omari starred in Tyler Perry’s Paramount film “Nobody’s Fool” opposite Tiffany Haddish, Max Martini’s “Will Gardner,” “A Boy.
 A Girl.
 A Dream: Love on Election Night” and Boots Riley’s dark social comedy “Sorry to Bother You” alongside Tessa Thompson, Armie Hammer and Lakeith Stanfield.

 In addition, Hardwick is an accomplished musician, poet, and spoken word artist.
 He has written over 4,000 poems, including “Little Black Boy Wonder,” performed and produced by Hardwick with Marlon Wayans, David Oyelowo, Eriq LaSalle, Jay Ellis, Sugar Shane Mosely, Bill Duke, among others.
 His full-length album is scheduled to be released later this year.